CSCfi/csc-user-guide/docs/apps/vtune.md

 #### Known issues

 Sometimes `vtune-gui` fails to start with an error "Failed to launch VTune Amplifier GUI...".
-If that happens, one should kill
-VTune processes that are left behind and try again:
+If that happens, one should kill all VTune processes that are left behind and try again:

 ```
 killall -9 -r vtune